 The Ancient Egyptian infantry of the New Kingdom mainly comprised the archers and the melee fighters.
 The former were either equipped with regular stave bows (possibly for the conscripts) or better composite bows (handled by the regular soldiers).
 And while many of these archers formed single lines on the battlefield, their shooting tactics differed based on the enemy they were facing.

 For example, when facing the lightly-armored Libyans from the neighboring realms, the Egyptian archers showcased their penchant for unleashing massed-volleys that usually caused crippling casualties in the ranks of the foe.
-However when the Egyptians tussled with the more heavily-armored enemies from the Near East and Levant, the archers played their supporting role in the encounters.
+However, when the Egyptians tussled with the more heavily-armored enemies from the Near East and Levant, the archers played their supporting role in the encounters.
 So on occasions, they offered covering fire for the advancing melee infantrymen (whom we will talk about in the next entry), thus possibly creating a synchronized maneuver on the battlefield.

 6) The ‘strong arm boys’ –

 Our popular historical reverie about the khopesh (sickle sword) wielding Egyptian soldier is probably inspired by their real historical counterparts – the nakhtu-aa (or ‘strong arm boys’).
 These close combat soldiers possibly carried small spears which were thrown at the enemy in close range, much like the Roman pilum, while their melee weapons varied from bronze khopesh to even bigger mace-like axes.
-By the time of the New Kingdom, they also carried larger shields that were beginning to take a rectangular form (corresponding to the 18th dynasty period), which alludes to rudimentary shield-wall formations on the battlefield, possibly used in conjunction with cover fire from the archers (though there are no extant evidences of such tactics).
+By the time of the New Kingdom, they also carried larger shields that were beginning to take a rectangular form (corresponding to the 18th dynasty period), which alludes to rudimentary shield-wall formations on the battlefield, possibly used in conjunction with cover fire from the archers (though there are no extant pieces of evidence of such tactics).

 In any case, these infantrymen were grouped into units of around 200-250 men, each furnished with their dedicated battle standards.
 As can be surmised from historical sources, these standards bore prestigious titles that were rather used to maintain the morale (and cohesion) of many renowned companies, with examples like ‘Splendor of Aten’ and the Nubian ‘Bull in Nubia’.